Yeast Infection, or Something Else?

 A yeast infection is not considered a sexually transmitted disease, but men can get it from their female sex partners.
 Up to 15% of male partners of women with vaginal yeast infections will develop itching, a mild rash on the end of the penis, or other symptoms.

 What Other Conditions Can Mimic a Yeast Infection?

 Yeast infection symptoms -- such as vaginal itching, burning, and occasional vaginal discharge -- can also be caused by sexually transmitted diseases and other vaginal infections.
 That's why doctors recommend an office visit for testing -- especially for a first-time yeast infection -- to be sure your symptoms aren't caused by something more serious.
 Your doctor can diagnose a true yeast infection by looking at a few cells, taken from a quick swab of fluids from the vagina, under a microscope.

 Other causes of vaginal itching, burning, and discharge -- which are not a yeast infection -- include:

-Bacterial vaginosis (BV).
-This infection is caused by bacteria, not yeast, which normally live in the vagina and can "overgrow" out of balance.
-The classic signs: a discharge with a strong, fishy odor and pain while urinating.
+- Bacterial vaginosis (BV).
+This infection is caused by bacteria, not yeast, which normally live in the vagina and can "overgrow."
+The classic signs: a discharge with a strong, fishy odor, and pain while urinating.

-STDs.
-Several sexually transmitted diseases (STDs), such as herpes, and gonorrhea, can mimic symptoms of a yeast infection.
+- STDs.
+Several sexually transmitted diseases (STDs), such as herpes and gonorrhea, can mimic yeast infection symptoms.
 These STDs also can cause painful intercourse or redness or swelling of the labia.

-Infection in the cervix.
-An infection in the cervix can trigger the symptoms of burning or discharge during urination or intercourse.
+- Infection in the cervix.
+An infection in the cervix can cause a burning sensation or discharge during urination or intercourse.

-All of these conditions need prompt medical attention by your doctor to be diagnosed and treated.
+All of these conditions need prompt medical attention for diagnosis and treatment.